vinstic-myshell/myshell-doc-en/faq/ai-technology-faq.md

 #### Is OpenAI used for speech recognition?
 Is Whisper API used?

-We use our own ASR (Automated Speech Recognition) technology, which has a higher accuracy rate than Whisper's if you compare them.
+We use our own Automated Speech Recognition (ASR) technology, which has a higher accuracy rate than Whisper's if you compare them.

 #### Is GPT used for Q&A?
 Is it based on ChatGPT?
 Is it GPT3.5 or GPT4?
 Is the Q&A model self-developed?